Cerebellar AtaxiaTreatment in India

 For a stroke, medication to thin the blood can be given.

 Steroids may be needed for swelling (inflammation) of the cerebellum .

 Cerebellar ataxia caused by a recent viral infection may not need treatment.

 A lot of the research is looking at ways to prevent or reduce the effects of Cerebellar Ataxia, thus controling its further progression.

 The stem cells are the potential therapeutic agents for Cerebellar Ataxia and other ataxic conditions because these cells work on the principles of immunomodulation and tissue regeneration.

-REJUVAA offers stem cells therapy for Ataxia, which is the most promising treatment solution for those seeking the ability to repair/reverse this kind of permanent brain damage.
+Stem Cell India Research Centre offers Stem Cell Therapy for Ataxia, which is the most promising treatment solution for those seeking the ability to repair/reverse this kind of permanent brain damage.
 Stem cells are unique since they can reproduce themselves and divide indefinitely.
 Adult stem cells are able to also create specialized cells.